teal4lk/Simple-Expense-tracker/README.md

 Code should run in any code editor.
 Simply copy the github repo and press run.
 The code will run on the terminal.

 ### Options in the code
-Capitalization does not matter spelling does.
+Capitalization does not matter, however spelling does.

 > 0 - Exit the program
 >   * Can also be achieved by typing "exit" or "quit"